sammanthp007/Parse-Chat/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Build the next Facebook
-2. Build the next Youtube

 ## Video Walkthrough